 Exhibitions will be available for viewing during show times for ticket holders.
 There will also be opportunities to view the exhibitions without a ticket through our seasonal Visual Arts Open House.

 The 2026 artist call is now closed.
-Please check back in Spring 2026 for opportunities to apply for the 2027 artist call.
+Please check back in late Spring 2026 for opportunities to apply for the 2027 artist call.

-Winter Exhibition in the Queen Elizabeth Theatre Lobbies
+Spring Exhibition in the Queen Elizabeth Theatre Lobbies

-January 2026 to March 2026
+April 2026 to June 2026

 Winter Exhibition in the ANNEX